First Flight (novel)

-First Flight is a science fiction novel by British-American writer Chris Claremont, published by Ace Books in 1987.
+First Flight is a science fiction novel by American writer Chris Claremont, published by Ace Books in 1987.

 Plot summary

 First Flight is a novel about US Air Force officer Lt.
 Nicole Shea, which takes place in the frontier of space in the near future.

 Reception

 Lynn Bryant reviewed First Flight in Space Gamer/Fantasy Gamer No. 83.
 Bryant commented that "First Flight is a well paced, fast moving adventure that is tempered with some good characterizations and a bit of mystery."